sumantapanda/maven/README.md

-#This is GIT Demo Project Data
+#This is GIT Demo Project Data for SIT Branch